atodorov/qa-automation-python-selenium-101/README.md

 **NOTES:**

-* Students should be prepared before the first session since the training does not intend to focus on installation related issues.
+* Students should be prepared before the first Module since the training does not intend to focus on installation related issues.
 * Students must be familiar with their tools of choice, e.g. they need to know how to use the IDE or text editor, how to search files, how to search for